EmbeddedOS/Linux/docs/linux_kernel_module_programming_guide.md

 - In `vinput.c` the macro `CLASS_ATTR_WO(export/unexport)` defined in [include/linux/device.h](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/include/linux/device.h) will generate the `class_attribute` structures which are named `class_attr_export/unexport`.
 - Then, put them into `vinput_class_attrs` array and the macro `ATTRIBUTE_GROUPS(vinput_class)` will generate the `struct attribute_group vinput_class_group` that should be assigned in `vinput_class`.
 Finally, call `class_register(&vinput_class)` to create attributes in sysfs.

+## 18. Standardizing the interfaces: The Device Model

+- Up to this point we have seen all kinds of modules doing all kinds of things, but there was no consistency in their interfaces with the rest of the kernel.
+To impose some consistency such that there is at minimum a standardized way to start, suspend and resume a device model was added.
+An example in [device model](../dev/devicemodel.c), and u can use this as a template to add your own suspend, resume or other interface functions.